Ganesha University of Education: Research on Legal and Policy Governance for the Public Interest Utilization of Artificial Intelligence in Indonesia

 Document Introduction

-This study adopts a normative legal research method, focusing on regulatory analysis and supplemented by comparative research.
-The main subjects of analysis include key Indonesian regulations such as the Electronic Information and Transactions Law (ITE Law) and the Presidential Regulation on Electronic-Based Government Systems (No. 95/2018), while also referencing policy documents like the National Artificial Intelligence Strategy 2020-2045.
+This study adopts a normative legal research method, with regulatory analysis at its core, supplemented by comparative research.
+The main subjects of analysis include key Indonesian regulations such as the Electronic Information and Transactions Law (ITE Law) and the Presidential Regulation on Electronic-Based Government Systems (No. 95/2018), alongside policy documents like the National Artificial Intelligence Strategy 2020-2045.
 Data sources encompass laws and regulations, government policy documents, existing academic literature, and international organization reports.
 Through qualitative descriptive analysis, the study systematically evaluates the gap between policy content and actual implementation.

 The research finds that although Indonesia has not yet enacted a dedicated artificial intelligence law, it has laid a foundation for AI governance through a series of regulations.
 The Electronic Information and Transactions Law provides a legal liability framework for the operation of electronic systems, including AI data processing.
 The electronic government system promoted by Presidential Regulation No. 95/2018 opens a path for integrating AI to enhance administrative efficiency and transparency.
-However, the current core policy, the National Artificial Intelligence Strategy, remains a form of "soft law," lacking binding force, leading to regulatory gaps in areas such as algorithm transparency, ethical impact assessments, and accountability for decision-making errors.
-The report also points out that Indonesia has made initial progress in applying AI in the public sector, such as deploying chatbots and data analysis systems in immigration, social assistance, and public service consultation, significantly improving service efficiency and reducing costs.
+However, the current core policy, the National Artificial Intelligence Strategy, remains a form of soft law lacking binding force, resulting in regulatory gaps in areas such as algorithm transparency, ethical impact assessments, and accountability for decision-making errors.
+The report also notes that Indonesia has made initial progress in applying AI in the public sector, such as deploying chatbots and data analysis systems in immigration, social assistance, and public service consultation, significantly improving service efficiency and reducing costs.

-The conclusion of this report emphasizes that Indonesia has demonstrated clear intent and achieved initial results in using AI to enhance governance effectiveness, but key obstacles must be overcome to move towards AI-driven good governance.
-Future policy priorities should focus on translating the national strategy into binding laws, strengthening inter-departmental coordination, bridging the digital infrastructure gap, and drawing on international experience to build a responsible AI governance system that aligns with national values (such as Pancasila).
-This study provides in-depth, authoritative first-hand analysis and an assessment framework for defense and security analysts, policy researchers, and geopolitical observers interested in Southeast Asian digital governance, artificial intelligence policy, and international comparisons.
+The report's conclusion emphasizes that Indonesia has demonstrated clear intent and achieved initial results in using AI to enhance governance effectiveness, but key obstacles must be overcome to move towards AI-driven good governance.
+Future policy priorities should focus on transforming the national strategy into binding law, strengthening inter-departmental coordination, bridging the digital infrastructure gap, and learning from international experience to build a responsible AI governance system aligned with national values (such as Pancasila).
+This study provides in-depth, authoritative primary analysis and an assessment framework for defense and security analysts, policy researchers, and geopolitical observers interested in Southeast Asian digital governance, AI policy, and international comparisons.